maxlpy/TestAnalysis/README.md

 Gate - 20%

 ### Unit Tests and Coverage results
-Based on previous workshop and hw2, we use TestGeneration tools to generate test case(test.js) to cover javascript unit test.
-And then, adopt Istanbul which is a coverage tool to run test case and get test result report.
+Based on previous workshop and hw2, we have used TestGeneration tools to generate test case(test.js) to cover javascript unit test.
+And then, adopt Istanbul which is a coverage tool to run test cases and report test result.

 Generate Unit Test Case: